-There is a normal time limit for initiating a work accident claim of three years from the date of the accident.
+There is a standard time limit for initiating a work accident claim of three years from the date of the accident.
 Once this three year period has lapsed, you would lose your eligibility to claim.
 The legal term for this is ‘statute barred’, and this simply means that your claim will not be processed if more than three years have passed since you sustained your injury.

 However, there is an exemption to this rule in some situations.
 If you can prove that the symptoms of your injury or illness only became apparent after the accident, the three year time limit may begin from the date that it is deemed reasonable for you to have been aware of your injury.

-- The severity of your injury
+- The type and severity of your injury

 - How long the symptoms of your injury have lasted for and how long they are expected to last